Films Eligible for Uploads

 Music & Dance Films

 ‘Paderewski: Lizst’s Second Hungarian Rhapsody’ (1938) 10m. dir.
-Lothar Mendes fom the film 'Moonlight Sonata', a fact that was uncovered by noted cellist and musical film historian Terry King.
+Lothar Mendes from the film 'Moonlight Sonata', a fact that was uncovered by noted cellist and musical film historian Terry King.
 We wish to counter the rumor that your ciné16 staff will be conducting a hum-along of this well-known piece.

 ‘Sascha Gorodnitzki, Pianist’ (1946) 11m, dir.
 Israel Berman.
 Need we say more than Chopin’s Waltz in E minor, the Mazurka in A minor, and the Paganini-Lizst ‘La Campanella’?